gut-space/satnogs/doc/install.md

 Once your station coordinates are set, you can tell satnogs to schedule observations:

 ```
-python station/cli.py plan
+python station/cli.py plan --force
 ```

 This should be done once.
 CLI will update the crontab jobs and will periodically add new ones.
+The `--force` command will conduct the scheduling now, rather than wait for 4am to do scheduling.

 # Server installation